macleginn/bivaltyp/content/languages/descriptions/Rutul_Shinaz.md

 - Coordinates: {{ coord_map_link }}.
 - Genealogy (as given in [WALS](https://wals.info/)).
 Family: {{ family (WALS) }}, genus: {{ genus (WALS) }}.
 - Macro-area: {{ macroarea }}.

+## Grammar notes

+### Basic clause structure and the transitive construction

+Case marking displays the ergative-nominative alignment.
+In the basic transitive construction, the A-argument is in the ergative, and the P-argument, in the (unmarked) nominative.
+The ergative form of nouns coincides with the oblique stem in the plural only; it is usually unmarked on proper and some higher animate nouns like ‘father’ and ‘mother’.

+The verb takes gender-number prefixes agreeing with the S/P argument in the nominative.
+These gender-number agreement prefixes can be word-initial but are more often found after deictic preverbs, as well as after the negation prefix in some forms.
+Non-core arguments are flagged by oblique case markers or, rarely, by postpositions (in combination with the genitive case).

+### Case system

+Shinaz Rutul is undederdescribed.
+Probably, there is a total of 15 case forms, but in this questionnaire, only 12 cases are used, of which 5 are abstract cases and 7 are spatial cases.

+The 5 abstract cases used are nominative, ergative, dative, attributive, and comitative (= instrumental).
+5 locative cases merge essive and lative orientations: IN ‘inside’, SUPER ‘on’, AD ‘at, beside’, CONT ‘in contact with’ and APUD ‘at, behind’.
+Two further cases have the meaning of the elative orientation, namely EL ‘(outside) from’ and CONTEL ‘from in contact with’.
+According to (Ibragimova 2019), a thirteenth case (APUDEL) is also found in Shinaz Rutul.

+Example (12) in the dataset beloww shows a nominative unmarked form used to denote the goal of motion.

+Ibragimova, M. O. 2019.
+Kategorija padezha i morfologija sklonenija v rutul'skom jazyke: dialektnaja stratifikacija.
+Makhachkala: IJaLI DNC RAN, ALEF, 222 pp.

+## Verb lemmas

+Verbs are cited by their masdar form, based on the perfective stem, with IV class agreement.

+## Glossing abbreviations

+A — animate gender, aka class III; AD — adlocative case; ADV — adverbial ending ; AOR — aorist tense; APUD — apudlocative case; ATTR — attributive ending; COM — comitative case; CONT — contlocative case ; CONTEL — contelative case; COP — copula; DAT — dative case; EL — ablative case; ERG — ergative case; HPL — human plural; IN — inlocative case; INDEF — indefinite; IPF — imperfective aspect; M — human masculine; MSD — masdar; N — neuter gender, aka class IV; NEG — negation; NOM — nominative case; OBL — oblique nominal stem extension; PF — perfective aspect; PL — plural; PN — person name; PROX — proximate demonstrative; PTCP — participle; REFL — reflexive; SEQ — sequential or ‘perfective converb’; SIMUL — simultaneous or ‘imperfective converb’; SUPER — superlocative case.